 Fall 2017, all our down products will be certified to the Responsible Down

 • Work with our supplier base and other stakeholders to preserve water resources

 in high-risk river basins.

-• Together with the World Wide Fund for Nature (WWF), in 2013, we completed a
+• In 2013, in collaboration with the World Wide Fund for Nature (WWF), we

-water risk analysis of our global supply chain.
-The results helped us to define
+completed a water risk analysis of our global supply chain, including 1319

-• In 2014, we established a multi-year partnership with WWF to work together on
+• In 2014, we established a multi-year partnership with WWF to collaborate on

 preserving water resources through stakeholder engagement and implementing

-more sustainable water practices throughout our own operations and those of
+more sustainable water practices across our own operations and those of our

 • In 2015, we began supporting two WWF stewardship programs.
 In China's Taihu